Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ## Guide-Level Explanation

-In this RFC, we are attempting to clean up and consolidate the static usage in the `patina_dxe_core` crate, which has many benifits to both patina developers and platform owners.
+In this RFC, we are attempting to clean up and consolidate the static usage in the `patina_dxe_core` crate, which has many benefits to both patina developers and platform owners.
 For Patina developers, by consolidating all static usage into the `Core` struct, it allows us to much more easily test our code because we do not have to worry about some static state being affected by other tests.
 This also allows us to easily specify generics in more locations throughout the codebase, which enables easier testing because we can mock parts that we are not actually testing, but must exist